 III.
 Calculating Required Savings

-Once we know your target balance, we need to decide how much you should save every month or year to reach that total balance.
-Savings required depends on time until your retirement age, the level of risk you’re willing to bear, and how much certainty you need to hit that balance.
+The great thing about compound interest and investing is that there is a difference between how much you plan on spending and how much you need to save in order to spend that much.
+Once we know your target balance, our advice decides how much you should save to reach that total balance, and we break that down by month or year.
+The savings amount required depends on how much time you have until your retirement age, the level of risk you’re willing to bear in order to pursue higher returns, and how much certainty you feel you need to hit that balance.

-Shorter time horizons, less risk, and greater certainty will all lead to higher savings amounts.
+Shorter time horizons, less risk, and greater certainty will all lead Betterment to recommend higher savings amounts.

 IV.
 Prioritizing Retirement Account Savings